09:13 AM to 10:54 AM

 ‘Upakarmam’ signifies the beginning of the study of Vedas.
 The Yajur Vedic Brahmins begin their 6-month-long reading of the Yajur Veda on this day, and they complete reading during the Makara (mid-Jan to mid-Feb) month.

 Avani Avittam is the most auspicious day for the Brahmin community.
 On this day, the male members of the Brahmins family change their sacred thread, usually on the banks of the rivers or ponds or in temples.
 Some people perform this ritual in their homes.
 Men undertake a Sankalpa or a vow for the sacrament of all the sins in the past.
 They take a holy dip and wear the new sacred thread called Yajnopavit or the Poonool.

 The first step is to offer prayers as a remedy for the sins.
 The prayer is offered for washing away all sins and gaining the divine blessings to carry out the basic duties of a Brahmin as prescribed in the Vedic texts.
 At the time of wearing the sacred thread, a mantra is chanted signifying the purity of the sacred thread, which is inseparable from God and is a tool to prolong life.
 This holy thread shall also impart strength and dignity.
 Similarly, while removing the old thread, a specific mantra is recited, which signifies the clearing of the old thread (the energies) and marks the new beginning.
 In simple terms, this day symbolizes retrospection and penitence to mark a new beginning.

 This day is also auspicious as the Brahmins offer Tarpanam (ancestral rituals) to their ancestors to whom they owe their birth and to the great Rishis to whom they are highly indebted for spiritual knowledge and the Vedas.
-Homas (fire prayers) are also performed.
+Homas (fire labs) are also performed.